Noah-Arcouette/mimik/ideas/kernel-api.md

 The current context only leaves execution if it wants or if it has no choice

 System Call:
-    Kernel will message the system call to the give context OR, handle it itself
+    Kernel will message the system call handler to the give context OR, handle it itself

 User-type contexts map all syscalls to server instead of the kernel:
     This allows for arbitrary ABI to be implemented on the same OS, Ex: Linux-Syscall-Server, Mac-Syscall-Server, Windows-WhatEver-Server

+Signaling:
+    The process manager will need to create a separate thread to handle all signals Some signals will fail it client isn't ready:
+        Ex: SIGALARM, SIGINT

 ```C
 // Context